searx/searx/docs/dev/engine_overview.rst

 in the engine file, it has to be redefined in the settings, otherwise searx will not start with that engine.

-The naming of that overrides is arbitrary.
+The naming of overrides is arbitrary.
 But the recommended overrides are the following:

 +-----------------------+----------+----------------------------------------------------------------+